upmin/upmin-admin-ruby/README.md

 Upmin Admin is a framework for creating powerful admin backends with minimal effort.

 ## Demo Videos

+**NOTE** - The videos are currently outdated, and are only relevant for versions below `0.1.0`.
+Please refer to the docs for recent releases until we get them updated.

 To see videos showing how to install and giving a pretty good overview of the main features of upmin-admin go to [https://www.upmin.com/admin-rails](https://www.upmin.com/admin-rails).

-### Demo Application
+## Demo Applications

 There is also a demo application you can test out here: [store_demo](https://github.com/upmin/store_demo).
 The repository is maintained and updated by [Upmin](https://www.upmin.com), but you are welcome to contribute to it.

 If you do choose to use the [store_demo](https://github.com/upmin/store_demo), please follow the directions in the [README](https://github.com/upmin/store_demo/blob/master/README.md) to ensure you have seed data to work with.

-You can generate a starter application using [Rails Composer](http://www.railscomposer.com/) that sets up Devise, role-based authorization, and upmin-admin.
+You can also generate a starter application using [Rails Composer](http://www.railscomposer.com/) that sets up Devise, role-based authorization, and upmin-admin.
 See [Upmin Admin Interface in Rails Composer](http://blog.railsapps.org/post/97584175990/upmin-admin-interface-in-rails-composer).

 ## Installation